romadox/SynthCorona/readme.md

 will stop.

 It's a good idea to end these envelopes with a 0, to reduce pops.
-By default, LOOP is set to "True".</li>
+By default, LOOP is set to "True".

-<li>The Constant operation allows you to make other modules behave like the
-Envelope module, where time is based in song-steps.
+- The Constant operation allows you to make other modules behave like the Envelope module, where time is based in song-steps.
 Constant also has both the RATE and the LOOP options, which work just like they do in Envelope.